The Piedmont Death Collective (PDC) is a network of death workers, grief tenders, and creatives.

 Mel Parinello

-Mel is a registered nurse with an extensive history in caring for older folks and those at the end of life.
-She is also a Reiki Master practitioner, Ordained Minister, and certified death doula.
-She believes in the alchemy of death work, that it can be an invitation to rediscovering your authentic self and living a life anchored in individual truth and open to flow with what comes and goes.
+She believes in the alchemy of death contemplation work, that it can be an invitation to rediscovering your authentic self and living a life anchored in individual truth while remaining open to the flow with what comes and goes.

 Danielle Lee